LMS-Community/lms-community.github.io/docs/getting-started/index.md

     ```

 !!! note
-    It's recommended to use Raspberry Pi OS, otherwise you might have to rebuild binaries (CPAN).
+    If you want make a custom installation on a Raspberry Pi, prefer Raspberry Pi OS, otherwise you might have to rebuild binaries (CPAN).

 ### Install (easily) on Raspberry Pi